Traveling with Children

 Unaccompanied Minors

-An unaccompanied minor is a child between the ages of 5 and 14 years old, who is not accompanied on the same flight or compartment by a passenger at least 15 years old or older or by a parent regardless of age.
-Children under 5 years old will not be allowed to flight without an adult.
-Unaccompanied minors will only be accepted on Contour non-stop flights and must be accompanied by a parent or responsible adult until the child is boarded on to the aircraft.
+For the continued safety of the minor, Contour is not allowed to receive or transfer the minor to/from another airline.
+All unaccompanied minors must be accompanied by a parent or responsible adult until the child is boarded onto the aircraft.
 The parent, guardian, or other responsible adult must remain at the departure gate until the aircraft has taken off from the airport.
 The minor child must be met at the arrival gate in the destination airport by another parent, guardian, or responsible adult.
-A service charge of $50 per flight segment will be assessed for unaccompanied minors on all Contour flights.
+Information on who will be picking the minor up will be collected at the departure airport.

 Traveling while pregnant